mindspore-lab/mindone/examples/sv3d/models/instantmesh/README.md

 ## Pretrained Models

-To better accomodate the mindone transformer codebase, we provide an out-of-the-box [checkpoints conversion script](../../tools/convert_instantmesh_ckpt.py) that works seamlessly with the mindspore version of transformers.
+To better accommodate the mindone transformer codebase, we provide an out-of-the-box [checkpoints conversion script](../../tools/convert_instantmesh_ckpt.py) that works seamlessly with the mindspore version of transformers.

-The image features are extracted with dino-vit which has dependency on HuggingFace's transformer package.
-We reuse [the MindSpore's implementation](https://github.com/mindspore-lab/mindone/blob/master/mindone/transformers/modeling_utils.py#L499) and the only challenge remains to be that `.bin` checkpoint is not supported by MindSpore off-the-shelf.
-The checkpoint script above serves the easy conversion purposes and ensure that the dino-vit is still based on `MSPreTrainedModel` safe and sound.
+The image features are extracted with dino-vit, which depends on HuggingFace's transformer package.
+We reuse [the MindSpore's implementation](https://github.com/mindspore-lab/mindone/blob/master/mindone/transformers/modeling_utils.py#L499) and the only challenge remains to be that `.bin` checkpoint of [dino-vit](https://huggingface.co/facebook/dino-vitb16/tree/main) is not supported by MindSpore off-the-shelf.
+The checkpoint script above serves easy conversion purposes and ensures that dino-vit is still based on `MSPreTrainedModel` safe and sound.

 ## Inference